metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-UPN.md

 ### -Name

-Universal Principal Name in form of: user@domain.com If Prefix is specified, domain name can be omitted.
+Universal Principal Name in form of: user@domain.com If -Prefix is specified, domain name can be omitted.
-If Suffix is specified, logon name can be omitted.
+If -Suffix is specified, logon name can be omitted.

 ```yaml
 Type: System.String[]